shivamchoudhary/w4119/hmwk2/README.txt

 specified,by default logging on stdout.
 *make receiver: This is the only option for receiver with some defaults specified,by default logging on stdout.
+*make clean: Cleans all the *.pyc with output.txt(default) and sender and receiver logfiles.
 _______________________________________________________________________________

 *USAGE: